 Haemoglobinopathy Coordinating Centre

-The Haemoglobinopathy Coordinating Centre (HCC) is based at The Royal London Hospital and is the centre for thalassaemia, rare anaemia, and sickle cell anaemia.
+The Haemoglobinopathy Coordinating Centre (HCC), based at The Royal London Hospital, is a specialist centre for thalassaemia, rare anaemias, and sickle cell anaemia.

 For patients and families

-What is the role Specialist haemoglobinopathy team (SHT)?
+What is the role of the specialist haemoglobinopathy team (SHT)?

 For our specialist centre, the Royal London Hospital, please follow the links below: